 Learn from Lydia X.Z.
 Brown, advocate, organizer, attorney, strategist, and writer whose work focuses on interpersonal and state violence against disabled people.
 Connect with Lydia on Twitter @autistichoya.

-Join us on Thursday, December 2, from 4:30-5:30pm PST on Zoom to learn from Alice Wong, disabled activist, writer, editor, media maker, consultant, and founder and director of the Disability Visibility Project.
+We were thrilled to host Alice Wong, disabled activist, writer, editor, media maker, consultant, and founder and director of the Disability Visibility Project.
 Connect with Alice on Twitter @SFdirewolf.

 ASL interpreters and live captioning will be provided.
 If you are in need of additional accommodations, email firstname.lastname@example.org.

 Learn from 12-year old Helena Lourdes Donato-Sapp, self declared "Black Girl Scholar", who uses her art and voice for social, economic, and environmental justice!
 Learn more about Helena Lourdes Donato-Sapp on her website.

 Dr. Saili S. Kulkarni is an associate professor at the SJSU Lurie College of Education.
 Her research highlights the intersections of disability and race in teacher education.
 She uses DisCrit (Disability Studies Critical Race Theory) to understand how teachers, particularly special education teachers of color, enact resistance in schools.
 Dr. Kulkarni also examines restorative and humanizing practices for young children of color with disabilities.